Electricity at the macroscale and its microscopic origins: Modern Theory of Polarization

-where the sum is over all ${x_i}$ within a region $V$ that is representative of the bulk.
+In practice, $\Jconvm$ is almost always calculated after the ground state electron density ${n(\zeta)}$ has been calculated with methods based on the density functional theory (DFT) of Hohenberg, Kohn, and Sham~\citep{hohenberg_kohn,vanleeuwen_2003,kohn_sham,dreizler_gross_1990}.
+At the end of subsection~\ref{section:mtop_intro} I described the MTOP definition of $\Jconvm$ as `exact' for an insulator in its ground state.
+I meant two things by this.
+The first is that if $V$ is \emph{exactly} representative of the bulk, Eq.~\ref{eqn:mtopJ} is an \emph{exact} expression for ${\Jconv}$.
+The second is that a natural byproduct of the most widely used DFT-based methods of calculating the ground state density of an insulator is a decomposition of ${n(\zeta)}$ into packets whose centers are in $V$ and whose integrals are independent of $\zeta$.
+Equation~\ref{eqn:mtopJ} cannot be used without such a decomposition.

 If the material is a crystal, $V$ can be a single primitive unit cell, $\Omega$.
-In an amorphous system $V$ must be large enough to sample all relevant features of the microstructure and, by expanding it to improve the sampling of the bulk, ${\Jconv}$ can be calculated to any desired precision.
+In an amorphous material $V$ must be large enough to sample all relevant features of the microstructure and, by expanding it to improve the sampling of the bulk, ${\Jconv}$ can be calculated to any desired precision.

-The physical idea underpinning Eq.~\ref{eqn:mtopJ} is simple, and easiest to understand for the isolated nonconducting crystal depicted in Fig.~\ref{fig:crystal_dipole}. $\mbd\hat{x}$ is the crystal's dipole moment and there are two planar surfaces perpendicular to $\hat{x}$ that carry excesses of charge.
-The width $\prectheo$ of the surface regions is exaggerated.
-In reality it would be many orders of magnitude smaller than the width of the crystal, $\size$.
-Therefore ${\bulksize\equiv\abs{\bulk}\approx\size}$.
-Between the two charged surfaces, the crystal's shape and cross-sectional area ${\abs{\plane}}$ is uniform.